flokk.

 Parco Sempione

 Step directly through the castle's back gate into Milan's largest central park, a relaxed green space with a small lake, playgrounds, and flat paths ideal for a post-morning stroll.
-Grab a snack from
+Grab a snack from one of the park kiosks and let younger kids burn energy before lunch.

 nature_and_outdoors